Sylvia Browne: Psychic or Con Artist?

-- The Stop Sylvia Browne Web site analyzes Browne's inaccuracy, Montel Williams's promotion, and reports from people who have had unfavorable experiences with her.
+- The Stop Sylvia Browne Web site analyzes Sylvia's inaccuracy, Montel Williams's promotion, and reports from people who have had unfavorable experiences with her.

 - Sylvia Browne's Biggest Blunder

 - One million dollar paranormal challenge.
-JREF Web site, accessed June 30, 2003.
+James Randi Educational Foundation Web site, accessed, December 13, 2013.